petermr/tigr2ess/crops/rice/CreatingRiceDictionaries.md

 - --outformats - option for the output file format e.g - xml,json or html.

-- These are required options and operations which will further be used into next commands with some modifications to --informat and --input wikipedia page weblink.
-Please refer the related documentation over teh repository.
+These are required options and operations which will further be used into command-lines with some modifications to --informat and --input wikipedia page weblink.
+Please refer the related documentation over the repository.

 ## Run time log for above command